As a school, we are signed up to the wonderful online resource that is Times Table Rockstars.

 Dear Parents,

 Happy New Year.
-Thank you for all the kind wishes, cards and gifts that myself and Mrs Concannon received at the end of last term.
+Thank you for all the kind wishes, cards and gifts that myself and Mrs Gadd received at the end of last term.
 I hope that you have all had a fantastic Christmas break.
-We are very excited about our learning this term.
-Please have a look over our class curriculum for the coming term.
+We are very excited about our learning this term as we move swiftly on towards Easter.
 If you have any questions, please come to the classroom at the end of the school day.

 Terms 1 and 2